Olivia Jordan: Pageantry

 Jordan represented Beverly Hills in the Miss California USA 2013 on January 13, 2013, where she finished as first runner-up to Miss California USA 2013, Mabelynn Capeluj.
-Later that year, Jordan was appointed as Miss World America 2013 and competed at Miss World 2013, where she finished in the top 20 and was also first runner-up for Top Model.
+Later that year, Jordan was appointed as Miss World America 2013 and competed at Miss World 2013, where she finished in the top 20 Megan Young from Philippines was the winner and was also first runner-up for Top Model.

 On December 21, 2014, Jordan won the title of Miss Oklahoma USA 2015.
 She later won the title of Miss USA 2015 on July 12, 2015, in Baton Rouge, Louisiana, making her the first entrant from Oklahoma to win and the first winner from the South since Kristen Dalton won representing North Carolina in Miss USA 2009.
 Her question as a Miss USA finalist asked who she would choose as an American woman to put on the next new bill design.
 She named Harriet Tubman.
 On April 20, 2016, the U.S. Treasury officially announced that it had chosen Tubman to be featured on the new $20 bill.
 During her reign, Donald Trump sold his stake in the Miss Universe Organization ending his affiliation with the beauty pageant.
-Jordan represented the United States in the Miss Universe 2015 pageant held on December 20, 2015, where she was named the second runner-up.
+Jordan represented the United States in the Miss Universe 2015 pageant held on December 20, 2015, where she was named the second runner-up and Pia Wurtzbach was the winner.
 Jordan wore a custom Berta Bridal dress to the evening gown portion of the competition, and was chosen among the top ten dressed in the competition.
 Her national costume was that of a superhero based on a bald eagle, the national bird of the United States.

 Jordan was the third person from the United States to compete at two major international beauty pageants after Brucene Smith, who competed in Miss World 1971 and won Miss International 1974, and Andrea Neu, who previously competed at Miss International 2013 and Miss Earth 2014.
 However, she had the distinction of being the first woman to represent the United States at two of the largest and oldest international pageants in the world: Miss World and Miss Universe.